 We will cover the cost of the work to be fixed

 What products can I use to maintain and clean my tiles?
-A neutral Ph cleaning product for the daily cleaning of your tiles will be sufficient for most tile installations.
-Follow this by a wipe over with some clean hot water to pick up any remaining dirt and grease as it’s this grease and dirt that gets trapped in the face of the tile and grout.
+A neutral pH cleaning product for the daily cleaning of your tiles will be sufficient for most tile installations.
+Follow this with a wipe-over with some clean hot water to pick up any remaining dirt and grease, as it’s this grease and dirt that gets trapped in the face of the tile and grout.